astrojoanna/implode/README.md

 This is a Fortran code to calculate collapse of a bound pebble cloud driven by inelastic collisions of pebbles and gas drag written by Joanna Drążkowska and Rico Visser.

-The representative particle approach is used throught the code.
+The representative particle approach is used throughout the code.
 The motion of particles is integrated with a Runge-Kutta Fehlberg variable step scheme.
 A Monte Carlo algorithm is used to solve the collisional evolution.

 ## Code usage